trickstercache/trickster/docs/configuring.md

-A stream listener's backend is a `reverseproxy` (`rp`) backend, whose `origin_url` supplies the host and port to dial and nothing more (the scheme may be `tcp://` or `udp://`), or an `alb` backend using the `rr` mechanism, whose pool members are such backends.
-Each connection or session is committed to one pool member chosen by weighted round robin, as an HTTP request is; a member that cannot be dialed refuses its share rather than passing it to a sibling, so it is health checks or discovery readiness that take a dead member out of rotation.
+A stream listener's backend is a `reverseproxy` (`rp`) backend, whose `origin_url` supplies the host and port to dial and nothing more (the scheme may be `tcp://` or `udp://`), or an `alb` backend whose pool members are such backends.
+The ALB may use any mechanism that commits to one member: `rr`, `p2c`, `lc`, `lt` or `hrw` (see [Load Balancing Stream Listeners](./alb.md#load-balancing-stream-listeners)).
+Each connection or session is committed to one pool member for its whole life, chosen as an HTTP request's is.
+By default a member that cannot be dialed refuses its share rather than passing it to a sibling, so it is health checks, discovery readiness or passive health that take a dead member out of rotation; set `alb.stream.connect_retries` to try another member instead.
+A `tcp://` member with a `healthcheck.interval` is probed by opening a connection to it; a `udp://` member has no generic probe.
 A member whose origin host is under the reserved `.invalid` domain, which can never resolve, refuses its share without a lookup, which is how a share that must be refused is expressed.
 A discovery-backed ALB works too, and a `scheme` of `tcp` or `udp` on its